 It is the goal of the department to provide our residents, customers and the business community clean, safe, high-quality water and environmental stewardship in the treatment and disposal of waste water while sustaining and enhancing our infrastructure.

-This department is comprised of 102 budgeted positions: 87 full-time, 5 part time and 10 will-call employees.
+This department is comprised of 115 budgeted positions: 107 full-time and 8 part time employees.
 The seven major programs providing services include the following links:

 - Water Treatment and Supply